semaphoreci/docs/docs/docs/using-semaphore/environments.md

 ### Git-based permissions

-In the fourth section of deployment targets, you can restrict which Git branches and tags are allowed to start a promotion.
+In the fourth part, you can restrict which Git branches and tags are allowed to start a promotion.
 Here you can also block promotions coming from pull requests.
 This section is optional.

 To restrict Git-based access:
 1. Select which branches are enabled for promotions: all, none, or list of allowed branches